-Interested in learning how to become a writer?
+Interested in learning how to become a paid writer?

 When most people think about professional writers, they imagine someone in a cabin in the woods, typing away on an old-school typewriter.